SeedSigner/seedsigner/docs/seed_qr/README.md

 ## Test Vector 2: 24-word seed
 Note that this vector and a few others below include a null byte character (`\x00`) in its CompactSeedQR bytestream.
 This is a particularly troublesome character for most QR readers; most will read this character as an instruction to stop reading any further data.

-Take extra care to confirm that your implementation correcly reads these characters and all remaining data after it!
+Take extra care to confirm that your implementation correctly reads these characters and all remaining data after it!

 ```bash
 # 24-word seed: